Improve Your Golf

 Most people are somewhat taken aback by the question.
-It taken for granted that for every golfer to enjoy the game to its fullest, they need to become a better player than they are now.
+It is almost a given that every golfer has the expectation that for them to enjoy the game to its fullest, they need to become a better player than they are now.

 But is that the case?
 Is it possible to just enjoy your golf playing to the standard you do at present?
 What will be different about the experience if you become the golfer you want to be?
 Do you know anyone who just plays the game for fun, with no expectations of improving?
 Is enjoyment of the game just about your scores or your handicap or winning matches?

 These may seem to be awkward or irrelevant questions, but I urge you to give them some thought.
-After all, there is no guarantee that trying to change your game will lead to the improvements you were hoping for.
-Indeed numerous Tour Players have found the opposite happening when they decided to change or ‘improve’ their swings.
+After all, there is no guarantee that trying to change your game will lead to the improvements you were hoping for, as numerous Tour Players have found when they decided to change or ‘improve’ their swings.